-Michael Patrick Barber is Chair of the Graduate School of Biblical Theology at JP Catholic University in San Diego, CA. He has authored scholarly articles for academic journals (including Journal of Biblical Literature and Letter & Spirit) and has published popular level books on the Psalms and the Apocalypse.
-Most recently he contributed the Catholic perspective to Four Views on the Role of Works at the Final Judgment (Zondervan Academic), co-authored by James D. G. Dunn, Thomas R. Schreiner, and Robert N. Wilkin and edited by Alan Stanley.
+Michael Patrick Barber is Associate Professor of Theology and Scripture at the Augustine Institute in Denver, CO.
+He has authored scholarly articles for academic journals (including Journal of Biblical Literature and Letter & Spirit) and has published popular level books on the Psalms and the Apocalypse.
+He contributed the Catholic perspective to Four Views on the Role of Works at the Final Judgment (Zondervan Academic), co-authored by James D. G. Dunn, Thomas R. Schreiner, and Robert N. Wilkin and edited by Alan Stanley.
 Most recently he has published Salvation: What Every Catholic Should Know (Augustine Institute) and, along with co-authors Brant Pitre and John Kincaid, Paul, a New Covenant Jew: Rethinking Pauline Theology (Eerdmans).

-With Senior Fellows, John Bergsma and Brant Pitre, Barber writes for the blog, TheSacredPage.com, one of the top-ranked “biblioblogs” (Bible blogs written by academics).
+With Senior Fellow John Bergsma and Brant Pitre, Barber writes for the blog, TheSacredPage.com, one of the top-ranked “biblioblogs” (Bible blogs written by academics).

 Barber is a regular on the Catholic speaking circuit, speaking at conferences and parish missions.
 He resides in San Diego, CA, with his wife, Kimberly.
 They have four children.
 He can be reached at email@example.com.

 - Ph.D., Fuller Theological Seminary (2003–2010), Systematic Theology with a minor focus in Old Testament Studies.
 Ph.D.
 Thesis: “The Historical Jesus and Cultic Restoration Eschatology.”
 Awarded, January, 2010.
 Thesis passed “with distinction”.